This delicious vegan horchata is a deliciously sweet blend of white rice, coconut milk, and cinnamon spice.

 The coconut milk gets added at the end, along with a nice dose of vanilla extract.

 I sweetened up my coconut horchata with maple syrup because (1) as a liquid sweetener it's easy to stir in, and (2) not all granulated sugar is vegan, and I wanted to keep my horchata vegan friendly.

-I recommend serving this horchata right away after you make it.
-If you store it in the fridge, it will separate, which isn't a huge deal - you can easily stir it up again, but for the best flavor and freshness, definitely drink up within a day or two.
+I recommend serving this vegan horchata right away after you make it.
+If you store it in the fridge, it will separate.
+That isn't a huge deal - you can easily stir it up again.
+But for the best flavor and freshness, definitely drink up within a day or two.

 The recipe calls for light coconut milk.
 It's this kind - not the kind in the refrigerated milk section of the store.
 If you opt for a full fat variety, you may want to use less!